Lynn0925/FedSDE/README.md

 # FedSDE
-The official code repository for the submission ICDM paper
+The official code repository for the submission BigData paper

 ## Installation